-3 The following are acceptable as proof of full vaccination status: 1) A photo identification of the attendee and 2) their vaccination card (which includes name of person vaccinated, type of COVID-19 vaccine provided and date last dose administered) OR a photo of a vaccination card as a separate document OR a photo of the attendee's vaccine card stored on a phone or electronic device OR documentation of the person's full vaccination against COVID-19 from a healthcare provider.
+&lt;sup>7 The following are acceptable as proof of full vaccination status: 1) A photo identification of the attendee and 2) their vaccination card (which includes name of person vaccinated, type of COVID-19 vaccine provided, and date last dose administered) OR a photo of a vaccination card as a separate document OR a photo of the attendee's vaccine card stored on a phone or electronic device OR documentation of the person's full vaccination against COVID-19 from a healthcare provider.

-4 Pre-entry negative testing is testing that must be conducted within 72 hours before event start time (both PCR and antigen are acceptable).
-Results of the test must be available prior to entry into the event or venue.
-The following are acceptable as proof of a negative COVID-19 viral test result: 1) A photo identification of the attendee and 2) a printed document from the test provider or laboratory OR an email or text message displayed on a phone from the test provider or laboratory.
-The information should include person's name, type of test performed, and negative test result (date of test must be within prior 72 hours).
+&lt;sup>8 Pre-entry negative COVID-19 viral testing is testing that must be conducted before entry into the event or venue (both PCR and antigen are acceptable).
+Results of the test must be available and provided to the operator prior to entry into the event or venue.
+The following is required as acceptable proof of a negative COVID-19 viral test result: 1) A photo identification of the attendee (for attendees 18 years of age and older) and 2) a printed document from the test provider or laboratory OR an email or text message displayed on a phone from the test provider or laboratory.
+The test result information needs to include the person's name, date of test, type of test performed, and negative test result.
+To be considered a valid pre-entry negative COVID-19 viral test result that permits entry into the event or venue, an antigen test must be conducted within one day and PCR test must be conducted within two days prior to event entry.